AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 ![Morans I Plot](moran_scatter_plot.png)
 Figure 12.
 Moran's I scatter plot of residuals, illustrating the spatial lag of residuals against the observed residuals.
 The plot helps assess the presence of spatial autocorrelation in the residuals, with the slope indicating the degree of spatial dependence.

+## Summary of Morans I Results
+The results of the Moran's I test on the residuals from the OLS regression show a Moran's I value of -0.0029, which suggests a very weak negative spatial autocorrelation.
+The expected Moran's I under the null hypothesis is -0.0021, which is very close to the observed value, indicating that the spatial pattern of residuals is nearly random.
+The variance of the Moran's I is 0.0007, and the calculated z-score is -0.0295, which is very close to zero.
+This suggests that the observed Moran's I is not significantly different from the expected value, reinforcing the idea that there is no strong spatial autocorrelation in the residuals.

 ## Geographically Weighted Regression (GWR) Analysis
 Geographically Weighted Regression (GWR) is a spatial analysis technique that models relationships between variables while accounting for their spatial variability.
 Unlike Ordinary Least Squares (OLS), which assumes a global relationship, GWR captures localized relationships by performing regressions at each data point, weighted by spatial proximity.